-All extra curricular events held during the Event Window that are surf-related and take on any form of competition are to be judged by WSL Judges who are working at the Event (if each of the Judges agreed to do so).
-Pay rates for extra curricular events are listed in the Event and Judging Planner.
+All activities held during the Event Window that are surf-related and take on any form of competition are to be judged by WSL Judges who are working at the Event (if each of the Judges agreed to do so).
+Pay rates for such activities are listed in the Event and Judging Planner.

-Article 177: WSL Computer Scoring System
+Article 186: WSL Computer Scoring System

-177.01 The computer scoring system prescribed by WSL is compulsory at all WSL Events.
+186.01 The computer scoring system prescribed by WSL is compulsory at all WSL Events.

-177.02 Computer Scoring Operator hours, rates and conditions are as described by WSL in the relevant Event license agreement or Event Planner.
+186.02 Computer Scoring Operator hours, rates and conditions are as described by WSL in the relevant Event license agreement or Event Planner.

-CHAPTER 13: WSL CONDUCT POLICY
+CHAPTER 14: WSL CONDUCT POLICY

-Article 178: Introduction
+Article 187: Introduction

 This Policy applies to all Surfers, Support Staff, and officials who are involved with or who participate in WSL events.
 All Surfers, Support Staff, and officials shall observe the Articles of the WSL Rulebook at all times and conduct themselves in a professional manner that will not reflect unfavorably on the sport of surfing, WSL, or its members, officers, Representatives, Events, or sponsors.
-Specific conduct which is either required or prohibited and the associated disciplinary sanctions are set forth in Articles 179 through 186.
+Specific conduct which is either required or prohibited and the associated disciplinary sanctions are set forth in Articles 188 through 195.
 (The requirements of WSL's Anti-Doping Policy and the sanctions for violating that Policy are addressed separately in that Anti-Doping Policy.
 The Anti-Doping Policy shall have the same effect as a WSL Rule.)

-Article 179: Sportsmanlike Conduct
+Article 188: Sportsmanlike Conduct

 All individuals bound by this Policy must act at all times with Sportsmanlike Conduct.
-Sportsmanlike Conduct is defined as, but not limited to: respect for WSL Tour and Event sponsors, Judges, opponents, WSL management members, WSL Representatives, spectators, member of the media or any other person within the designated Event site; respect for facilities, privileges and operation procedures at Events; the use of courtesy and good manners at Events; acting responsibly and maturely at Events; refraining from any visible gesture which is commonly understood to be derogatory, profane, and/or highly offensive, or would indicate a sexually explicit act; and refraining from intentional and purposeful display and or exposure of nudity; and refraining from the use of:
+Sportsmanlike Conduct is defined as, but not limited to: respect for WSL Tour and Event sponsors, Judges, opponents, WSL management members, WSL Representatives, spectators, member of the media or any other person within the designated Event site; respect for facilities, privileges and operation procedures at Events; the use of courtesy and good manners at Events; acting responsibly and maturely at Events; refraining from any visible gesture which is commonly understood to be derogatory, profane, and/or highly offensive, or would indicate a sexually explicit act; and refraining from the use of:

-- (a) profane or abusive language at Event venues (in any language); - (b) illegal (e.g. under age) or immoderate use of alcohol at WSL Event venues: and - (c) the use of illegal drugs.
+(a) profane or abusive language at Event venues (in any language);

+(b) illegal (e.g. under age) or immoderate use of alcohol at WSL Event venues; and

+(c) the use of illegal drugs.